 Pure vinegar sprayed on the mildew and grout can be left to sit for a while before it is scrubbed off.
-A paste of vinegar and bicarbonate of soda, left for 30 minutes then rinsed also works well.
+A paste of vinegar and baking soda left for 30 minutes then rinsed also works well.

 The commercial drain cleaners do not seem to work well, especially with long hair.
-I use 1 part each bicarbonate of soda, vinegar and salt instead, and it works better.
+I use 1 part of each baking soda, vinegar, and salt instead, and it works better.

 Put the salt and soda into the drain then pour over the vinegar.
 Let this sit for a few hours, then flush with water.

 Making Your Own Soaps and Detergents?